lukesrw/parseUserAgent/README.md

+# parseUserAgent

-# Description
+## Description

 parseUserAgent is a function that takes a user agent and returns the name and version of the corresponding browser & operating system.

-## The Wheel
+### The Wheel

 There are _many_ libraries and solutions for this problem, but I decided to re-invent the wheel and write my own as I've not found one that did all of the following:

 1. Pattern-based, I don't want to store huge lists of known-good agents
 2. Local, I don't want to send requests to (or pay for) an external API
 3. Reliable, I've tested lots of libraries, many have incorrect results
 4. Specific, I don't just want the main 6~ and then "Other"

-# Usage
+## Usage

-## PHP
+### PHP

 ```php
 <?php